Description of the research topics

 Research in Fabienne Andris Group focuses on two main topics :- Metabolic control of T cell activation

 T cells express distinct profiles of exhaustion in response to a persistent antigen (as observed in autoimmunity, chronic viral infection, cancer,…).
 How the tumor microenvironment specifically contributes to the irreversible dysfunction (or “terminally exhaustion”) of tumor infiltrating T lymphocytes is still poorly described.
-Hence, a better understanding of the transcriptional, epigenetic, and metabolic changes underlying tumor-driven T cell exhaustion is mandatory for the rationale design of effective immunotherapies.
+Our group investigates the genetic, epigenetic and metabolic changes underpinning tumor-driven T cell exhaustion in the context of a mouse model of hepatocarcinoma.
+We also evaluate the role of liver resident memory T cells in the therapeutic response to immune checkpoint inhibitors and their potential relationships with exhausted T cells.